-This course is taught by way of two lectures per week, that will be combined into one lecture of around 90 minutes.
+This course is taught by way of two lectures per week.
 Seminar work will form an essential part of the course, and will be scheduled throughout the semester.
 Students are expected to prepare for lectures by doing the prescribed readings beforehand and are encouraged to engage in lecture room discussions.
 All the prescribed material will not be addressed directly in lectures.
 Students are expected to take responsibility for their learning by independent study according to the guidance provided by the detailed course outline.
 Students are invited to discuss problems with the lecturer.

-Due to the COVID-19 pandemic, the format of the lectures will be adjusted as follows:
+The format of the lectures will be as follows:

-- 1. Pre-recorded lectures on RUConnected;
+- 1. In-person lectures;

-- 2. Some lectures will be presented via MS Teams; and
+- 2. Pre-recorded lectures; and

-- 3. Seminars will be presented via MS Teams
+- 3. Seminars (either in person or on Zoom).